weholt/SerpentariumCore/docs/index.md

 ```

 In the example above you can see that we do no change to the actual code using the service,
 but what implementation is used is calculated based on the settings.

+### Automatic dependency resolving and construction of services

 We can also register services that depend on the implementation of other registered services,
 and the actual construction of instances of those services will be handled by the service container:

 ```python